MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/wi-fi-hotspot-data-submission-format.md

 # Wi-Fi Hotspot Data Submission Format

+> [!IMPORTANT]
+> Starting in Windows 10, version 1709, the Wi-Fi Hotspot Offloading feature is deprecated and should not be used.

 Hotspot data submitted to the discovery service must be in JavaScript Object Notation (JSON) and must use the following elements.

 | Element | Type | Description |